For answers to other questions, do just strike up a discussion with classmates!

 I’ve submitted quizzes, but they aren’t showing up in my Gradebook

-CS50AI has 12 projects and 7 quizzes; your quiz scores are only imported into your Gradebook after you have had at least one project graded by the staff.
+CS50AI has 12 projects and 7 quizzes; your quiz scores are not imported into your Gradebook immediately, but it may take up to three weeks.
+In addition, scores will never import until after you have had at least one project graded by the staff.
 If you only submit quizzes, nothing will show up there just yet!

 My score changed on the Gradebook but I didn’t receive an email about it.
 Why?